eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `ssh_key_name` - (Computed) - String - SSHKeyName specifies a preexisting SSH key to use.
 - `kubernetes_api_access` - (Computed) - List(String) - KubernetesAPIAccess is a list of the CIDRs that can access the Kubernetes API endpoint (master HTTPS).
 - `isolate_masters` - (Computed) - Bool - IsolateMasters determines whether we should lock down masters so that they are not on the pod network.<br />true is the kube-up behaviour, but it is very surprising: it means that daemonsets only work on the master<br />if they have hostNetwork=true.<br />false is now the default, and it will:<br /> * give the master a normal PodCIDR<br /> * run kube-proxy on the master<br /> * enable debugging handlers on the master, so kubectl logs works.
-- `update_policy` - (Computed) - String - UpdatePolicy determines the policy for applying upgrades automatically.<br />Valid values:<br />  'external' do not apply updates automatically - they are applied manually or by an external system<br />  missing: default policy (currently OS security upgrades that do not require a reboot).
+- `update_policy` - (Computed) - String - UpdatePolicy determines the policy for applying upgrades automatically.<br />Valid values:<br />  'automatic' (default): apply updates automatically (apply OS security upgrades, avoiding rebooting when possible)<br />  'external': do not apply updates automatically; they are applied manually or by an external system.
 - `external_policies` - (Computed) - Map(List(String)) - ExternalPolicies allows the insertion of pre-existing managed policies on IG Roles.
 - `additional_policies` - (Computed) - Map(String) - Additional policies to add for roles.
 - `file_assets` - (Computed) - List([file_asset_spec](#file_asset_spec)) - A collection of files assets for deployed cluster wide.